threenine/api-template/src/readme.md

 `dotnet new command  -n Post --Namespace MyProject.Activities.Sample.Post`

-`-n` Name of the Enpoint you would like create `--Namespace` The namespace you would like your End point to be in
+`-n` Name of the Endpoint you would like create `--Namespace` The namespace you would like your End point to be in